iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 The standard approach requires adding an `<input>` tag to each `<form>` in every template.
-That's a lot of repeated code, even if you boil it down to a function call or a single partial template;
+That's a lot of repeated code, even if it's boiled down to a function call or a single partial template;
-there are likely hundreds of forms across your application.
+there are often hundreds of forms in a typical web-app.
 At the very least, that's just more boiler-plate code that slows development progress.
-At the worst, you may forget to add the CSRF `<input>` tag to some seldom-used forms and they'll effectively be broken.
+At the worst, it's easy to forget to add the CSRF `<input>` tag to some seldom-used forms and they'll effectively be broken.

 ### Our approach to prevention
-We use javascript to dynamically set a cookie and add an `<input>` element to the form immediately before it's submitted.
+We use javascript to dynamically set a cookie and add an `<input>` element to each form immediately before it's submitted.
 Because we just have to prove that we can alter or read cookies, we don't need to depend on the server-side for setting the cookie;